 We were the only ones on the tour so it ended up being a private guided tour around the lake.
 That suited us well, since we had our two kids on the front of our boards.

-We mentioned in our conversation with our guide Arturo that we would have two kids with us, so he made sure to bring them life jackets (that were appropriately sized kids life jackets).
+We mentioned in our conversation with our guide Arturo that we would have two kids with us, so he made sure to bring them life jackets.

 The water was incredibly calm and he took us around the lake for approximately 90 minutes.
 We stopped near several small waterfalls feeding the lake.